 As you get older, hearing loss becomes a profound problem for both women and men.
 In fact, more than 48 million Americans experience some type of hearing impairment.
 From a societal standpoint, it’s only going to get worse.
 According to a 2017 study published in JAMA Otolaryngology-Head & Neck Surgery, the number of adults with a hearing impairment will increase exponentially in the next 40 years.
 That translates into much more spending on hearing devices and audiologist services.

-When it comes to your relationship, though, hearing loss can be a silent killer.
+When it comes to your relationships, though, hearing loss can be a silent killer.
 That’s because communication suffers when someone can’t hear well.
 That doesn’t just mean your husband “forgets” to pick up orange juice on his way home or doesn’t remember that your niece has finally set a wedding date.
 In reality, hearing loss can create much deeper divisions within a relationship.
 Of people who experience hearing impairment, 44 percent say the condition created problems with their significant others, and 34 percent said hearing loss caused romantic relationships, including marriages, to end.

 Communication is key to solid relationships, whether discussing something important, like finances, or something trivial, like what’s for lunch.
 A hearing impairment can cause both the big details and seemingly insignificant ones to slip through the cracks.
 When that happens, frustration builds.

 Frustration often leads to resentment, which causes even more breakdowns in communication.
 Ultimately, emotional intimacy suffers, leading to feelings of loneliness and isolation in even the most solid relationships.
 According to a survey, 35 percent of people said the relationship with their significant other suffered the most following a diagnosis of hearing loss.